mattermost/docs/source/boards/work-with-cards.rst

 Calculations
 ------------

-When you view a board in table view, you can use calculations to answer basic metric questions without needing to create complex reports.
+When you view a board in table, Kanban, or Board view, you can use calculations to answer basic metric questions without needing to create complex reports.
 Hover over the bottom of a column to display the **Calculate** feature, then select the arrow to open the menu options.

 You can use calculations to quickly see: